 IPL Dry Eye Treatment

-Intense Pulsed Light (IPL) is a light therapy, which targets the Meibomian Glands (MBG) on the eyelid margin.
+IPL is for patients with dry eye, blepharitis, ocular rosacea, or meibomian gland dysfunction.
+It is a light therapy, which targets the meibomian glands (MBG) at the eyelid margin.
 The MBG are responsible for producing the oily layer of the tear film, which protects the aqueous layer from evaporation.

 IPL improves MBG function by producing heat and clearing the MBG, and by coagulating the blood vessels near the MBG that release inflammatory components into the eye.